- Donia Human Rights Fellows Program

-The successful applicant is expected to spend eight weeks, between May and August 2022, working with the Social Change Initiative team on analyzing the opportunities for monitoring the implementation in Northern Ireland of the human rights provisions of the EU-UK Withdrawal Agreement (including its protocol on Northern Ireland) and the recently concluded EU-UK Trade and Co-operation Agreement.
+The successful applicant is expected to spend eight weeks, between May and August 2023, working with the Social Change Initiative team providing research support for its work on the interface between human rights, equality and peacebuilding in Northern Ireland.

 The fellowship provides a stipend of $5,000 to defray the costs of living for eight weeks.
 Applications will be reviewed by a selection committee from DHRC and the Social Change Initiative.
-If COVID-19 restrictions and conditions permit travel to Belfast, the fellowship will provide an additional $1,000 to reimburse travel expenses.
+The fellowship will provide an additional $1,000 to reimburse travel expenses to Belfast, Ireland.

 Upon completion of this internship, fellows are expected to deliver a presentation of their internship projects and experiences and submit a written reflection to DHRC.

-The fellow will conduct research into the complex monitoring and compliance mechanisms adopted in EU-UK Withdrawal Agreement (including the Ireland-Northern Ireland Protocol) and the recently concluded EU-UK Trade and Co-operation Agreement, prepare the groundwork for a conference on the subject, and prepare short policy papers/information notes in line with instructions of SCI.
+The fellow will be responsible for a particular piece of research related to human rights and equality in Northern Ireland.
 During the period of the Fellowship the fellow will be associated with the Queen’s University Belfast Human Rights Centre, and will be mentored by Professor Christopher McCrudden, L Bates Lea Global Professor of Law, University of Michigan Law School and Professor of Human Rights and Equality, Queen’s University Belfast.

-This fellowship is open to LSA undergraduates in the classes of 2022 and 2023, as well as LSA graduate students currently in their first year of study.
-Students can apply from any department in LSA.
+This fellowship is open to U-M undergraduates in the classes of 2023 and 2024, as well as U-M graduate students currently in their first year of study.

-Applicants must submit: Resume/CV, statement of purpose and qualifications, transcript, and at least one letter of recommendation from a U-M instructor.
+Applicants must submit: Resume/CV, statement of purpose, transcript, and at least one letter of recommendation from a UM instructor.
 Applicants must submit an application via M-Compass.

 Contact Information: firstname.lastname@example.org